 Step C -Slip black tube through black compression nut.
-Insert black tube into the opening in the drain saddle and hand tighten the drain saddle and hand tighten the black nut.
-Add $1\!\!/\!4$ turn with a wrench.
+Insert black tube into the opening in the drain saddle and hand tighten the black nut, and add 1⁄2 turn with a wrench.

 Green Tube Connection

 Step A - Locate green tube attached to the RO Module.
 Insert the open end of the green 1⁄4" tube into the open 1⁄4" Quick-Connect fitting on the Adapt-A-ValveTM making sure the tube is pushed in all the way to the tube stop.